Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 ![](../assets/2017-09-10-sakura-bloom_files/unnamed-chunk-11-1.png)

 Most of the time you would never add in a background image to a plot as it would obscure the individual data points and other details.
-However, for this graph the main point of interest is the trend line going across and decreasing from the 20th century, pointing out how sakura have been steadily blossoming earlier and earlier in the year which can be clearly seen despite the background image.
+However, for this graph the main point of interest is the trend line going across and decreasing from the 20th century, pointing out how sakura have been steadily blossoming earlier and earlier in the year.This can still be seen quite clearly despite the background image.
 I mainly wanted to show off a cool new trick I learned and to also do something *slightly* different from what The Economist did.

 Some other cool adaptations of Dr. Aono's sakura dataset include [this](http://opiateforthemass.es/articles/sakura/) visualization done by Christoph Safferling from *Opiate for the masses* where they incorporated sakura emoji as the data point shapes; definitely much better than the ersatz geom\_point shape I used as "sakura"for my own plot!

 To cap off, I'll leave you with some photos I took of sakura in Tokyo when I went back home for Spring Break back in April!
 Can't wait for the blossomings next year!